-- ✓ In 2011, ±3,200 acres in Pioche Mining District were transferred to the Multistate Trust as part of the courtapproved Tronox bankruptcy settlement - ✓ In 2015 and after Anadarko litigation settlement funds were received, NDEP and the Multistate Trust began investigation activities in Pioche and Caselton Heights - ✓ 5 operable units (OUs) based on mining activities and potential receptors (e.g., residents, trespassers, recreators, industrial workers, ecological) were established - ✓ The focus of today's discussion is the Caselton Heights Residential Yard Soils (OU2), Caselton Mill Site and Adjacent Tailings (OU4), and the Caselton Wash Tailings (OU5).
-A discussion of Treasure Hill (OU1) will be included in tomorrow's discussion. - ✓ Caselton Mine Site (OU3) is not part of the current investigations.
+- ✓ In 2011, ±3,200 acres in Pioche Mining District were transferred to the Multistate Trust as part of the court-approved Tronox bankruptcy settlement - ✓ In 2015 and after Anadarko litigation settlement funds were received, NDEP and the Multistate Trust began investigation activities in Pioche and Caselton Heights - ✓ 5 operable units (OUs) based on mining activities and potential receptors (e.g., residents, trespassers, recreators, industrial workers, ecological) were established - ✓ Caselton Mine Site (OU3) is not part of the current investigations.
 The Multistate Trust secures access to the mine shaft.